GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 - make case forms of sg-dual-pl nouns
   - funional nouns may be built the same as agglutinative nouns, but with all the suffix then merged together, perhaps by removing letters at a random index, to give the illusion of an agglutinitve past.
 E.g singular suffix -id + masculine suffix -ko = -idko then the third letter is lost resulting in -ido.
     Otherwise, each individual suffix may be purely random

 # Phonology

 Phonotactic ideas:

 - perhaps introduce a sound changes from Old X section?
 To describe some sound changes that do not nexessarily result in productive phonotactics.figure out how to make resulting hponology appear in tables in such
 - Two vowels together must share a quality, like height
 - fricatives can't occur after plosives
 - /f/ can only occur in onset
 - plosives can occur only in onset, either they become fricatives elsewhere or just drop
 - plosives can occur only word initially
-- vowel lost between consonant and resonant if a vowel follows the resonant e/g "bedir" + "-o" > "bedro"
-- /h/ lost after consonants
 - V1hV1 = V:
 - /h/ lost word initially
 - /h/ lost between vowels